-Under the best circumstances, injuries at work are typically covered by your employer’s workers’ compensation insurance.
-In Pennsylvania, most businesses that have workers, full- or part-time employees, are required to meet their statutory workers’ compensation obligations by either getting an insurance policy or by being approved as a self-insurer.
+Under the best circumstances, your employer’s workers’ compensation insurance covers injuries at work.
+Pennsylvania requires most businesses that have workers, full- or part-time, to meet their statutory workers’ compensation obligations by either getting an insurance policy or self-insuring themselves.

-Still, this is no guarantee that you’ll be fairly compensated by your employer in the event of an injury.
+Still, this is no guarantee that your employer will fairly compensate you in the event of an injury.
 Also, if you’ve suffered a reasonably preventable injury or trauma caused by unsafe working conditions, you need an advocate to assure that you receive adequate compensation.
-If your medical bills exceed the nominal workers’ compensation payout, you could be entitled to more.
+Your employer should raise your current workers’ compensation payout if your medical bills exceed it.

 What does workers’ compensation cover and how do I apply?

-If you are injured at work and your employer has workers’ compensation insurance, you may be able to obtain coverage for:
+After a work injury, if your employer has workers’ compensation insurance, you may be able to obtain coverage for:

 - Lost wages